yestan1125/yestan1125/README.md

 ## About Me

 - 🌱 I’m currently learning AI.
-- 🤔 The abilities I currently possess : Embedded development, a little computer science.
+- 🤔 The abilities I currently possess : Embedded development, a little computer version.
 - 📫 How to reach me: yestan605@gmail.com.
 - 😊 I'm interestied in reading, running and travling.
 - 🫡 Solve the most urgent problem at present！